cdvx/StackOverflow-lite-react-frontend/README.md

 -   Clone this project using `git clone https://github.com/cdvx/StackOverflow-lite-react-frontend.git`
 -   Git checkout to the `develop branch`
--   Install the project dependencies using `yarn install` in the project root.
+-   Install the project dependencies using `yarn ` in the project root.
 -   Run the project locally in development mode using `yarn start:dev`
 -   It will open the default browser and start the app.
--   You can test the app by clicking the through the url.
+-   You can try out the app by clicking the different links.

 # How to run the tests